BinaryMuse/planetary.js/site/public/documentation/planet.md

 Calling `draw` will perform the following operations:

-1. Initialize each loaded plugin by calling the plugin function.
+1. Initialize each loaded plugin by calling the plugin function (note: this only happens the first time you call `draw`).
 2. Set `planet.canvas` and `planet.context` to the canvas and the canvas' context, respectively.
 3. Run each registered `onInit` hook in the order it was registered (note that `onInit` calls made by plugins will not be made until step 1, after `draw` has been called).
 4. Start the animation loop, each tick clearing the canvas and calling any registered `onDraw` hooks in order.